+'''

-SPACE\WEIGHT -1 0 when space <= 4k
+SPACE_WEIGHT -1 0 when space <= 4k

+'''

 d.
-If partial-state files are enabled on your machine (meaning that you have the PARTIAL\STATE\FILES configuration file parameter set to on and have the appropriate kernel installed, according to the information in the DMF.News file), you can use the ranges clause to select ranges of a file.
+If partial-state files are enabled on your machine (meaning that you have the PARTIAL\STATE\FILES configuration file parameter set to on and have the appropriate kernel installed, according to the information in the DMF release note), you can use the ranges clause to select ranges of a file.